 Supports for Assessments and ClassroomsMore than 75% of our 2014-15 summative assessments used computer-based technology.
 We provided member states and participating districts and schools with multiple supports.
 And our efforts here set the stage for expanded use of technology in the classroom through our diagnostics and other instructional tools.

-Technology GuidelinesTechnology Guidelines for PARCC Assessments: Version 5.0 provides minimum and recommended specifications for computer hardware, input devices, and security requirements; and suggests recommended levels of bandwidth that will support schools' instructional and assessment needs.
-Schools, districts, and states used these guidelines to determine the eligibility of existing computers as test-taking devices for the 2015-2016 PARCC summative assessments.
+Technology GuidelinesTechnology Guidelines for PARCC Assessments: Version 5.2 provides minimum and recommended specifications for computer hardware, input devices, and security requirements; and suggests recommended levels of bandwidth that will support schools' instructional and assessment needs.
+Schools, districts, and states use these guidelines to determine the eligibility of existing computers as test-taking devices for the 2015-2016 PARCC summative assessments.

 The Technology Guidelines are updated when new versions of TestNav are released.
-The next TestNav release is scheduled for late September 2015.
+The next TestNav release is scheduled for June 2016.

 Download the guidelines:

-As of June 2015, the following will no longer be supported:
+As of June 2015, the following are no longer supported:

 - iOS 7